-Ambac Financial Group Inc. (ABKFQ), the bankrupt holding company for a failed bond insurer, will seek court approval of a settlement with the Internal Revenue Service that paves the way to finalize its bankruptcy.
+Ambac Financial Group Inc. (ABKFQ:US), the bankrupt holding company for a failed bond insurer, will seek court approval of a settlement with the Internal Revenue Service that paves the way to finalize its bankruptcy.

 The agreement, which still needs court approval, will give the IRS a $120 million claim in Ambac’s Chapter 11 case, according to court papers filed in Manhattan bankruptcy court today.

 “This settlement puts us in a favorable position to emerge from bankruptcy and move forward with managing our existing business and exploring new business opportunities,” Diana Adams, Ambac’s President and Chief Executive Officer, said in a statement today.

 It calls for Ambac to pay $1.9 million to the U.S., and its Ambac Assurance unit to pay $100 million.
 The agreement also limits Ambac’s ability to claim net operating losses for tax purposes, reducing its aggregate claim by about $1.1 billion, the company said in the statement.

 A hearing on the proposed settlement is set for April 29.

 In March 2012, Ambac won a judge’s final approval to reorganize its $1.7 billion in debt.
 The plan relied on a proposed settlement with the IRS.